-Resolving and Settling Differences procedure
+Resolving and Settling Differences Procedure

-The Association aims to treat everyone fairly, objectively, and consistently.
+Open SU aims to treat everyone fairly, objectively, and consistently.
 We seek to ensure that members' views are heard, noted, and responded to promptly and aim for a positive and amicable solution.

 We separate issues into two main categories: